Studio - FREE ASSIGNMENT I

 Language of instruction

-The aim of teaching this subject is to prepare the students for solving architectural design problems of small or big constructions or, possibly, an area with corresponding functuional, structural and planning relarionships
+The aim of teaching this subject is to prepare the students for solving architectural design problems of small or big constructions.
+The emphasis is put especially on the inovativness of the designs.

 Specification of controlled education, way of implementation and compensation for absences